Head of Planning

 - Advising a number of landowners on the promotion of development sites in local development plans, including at examinations in public.

-Amanda is Vice President of the Leeds Chamber of Commerce, Chair of the Planning Group of the Leeds, York and North Yorkshire Chamber of Commerce, and a member of the British Chambers of Commerce's Experts Panel on Planning.
+Amanda is President of the Leeds Chamber of Commerce, Chair of the Planning Group of the Leeds, York and North Yorkshire Chamber of Commerce, and a member of the British Chambers of Commerce's Experts Panel on Planning.
 She is also a member of the Leeds Chamber of Commerce's Leadership Group.

 Amanda is an editorial board member of the Journal of Urban Regeneration and Renewal and the Regeneration of Volume of CIPSA/TIS Online.
 She is the author of the British Urban Regeneration Handbook, Planning and Environment Chapter, has published numerous articles and has spoken at professional events organised by the RTPI, TCPI, RICS and others.